jerryshikanga/scripts/README.md

 # scripts
-Random scripts for random stuff I do
+Random scripts for random stuff I do.
+Check the various folders.